-Actionable best practices for a strategic planning retreat
+How to organise a strategic planning retreat

-What is a Strategic Planning Retreat?
+What is a strategic planning retreat?

 During a strategic planning retreat, team members can take a break from their daily grind and redirect their focus toward the overall performance and direction of the team or company.
 They can evaluate how well they’re functioning as a unit, determine which areas they’re excelling, and identify areas for improvement.